- Over 1 Million Braces Sold Worldwide

 There are a number of different wrist support options on the market, offering either compression, stability or both.
 For thumb specific injuries there are also thumb support (spica) options which immobilise just the thumb so that your wrist and fingers are not impaired.

 Diagnosis is essential in being able to determine the right product for you, however the severity of an injury can also determine this and what your needs are i.e. a mild sprain may simply require a compressive wrist support whereas a bad sprain may require a more rigid design to offer stability.

+Explore our quality range of NHS recommended wrist brace and wrist and support range.
 If you’re struggling to find the right one then either drop us a message on webchat or give us a call and a member of our team will help in any way they can.

-Low: A low level of wrist support is normally used following a mild sprain or a thumb injury where the focus is in the application of compression, whilst the thumb can be immobilised through the use of a spica.
+Low: A low level of support is normally used following a mild sprain or a thumb injury where the focus is in the application of compression, whilst the thumb can be immobilised through the use of a spica.

-Moderate: A moderate level of wrist support is recommended where an additional level of support is required following your wrist injury, offering compression and a degree of stability.
+Moderate: A moderate level of support is recommended where an additional level of support is required following your wrist injury, offering compression and a degree of stability.
 Some braces are also designed to manage specific conditions such as Carpal Tunnel.